William-Dbt/piscine-python_data_science/README.md

 ***Module 01***: Discovery of arrays, their manipulations, and work on images.
   - ex00: First manipulation of arrays with numpy
   - ex01: Discover of the slice method in 2D array
-  - ex02: Discover the explotation of images (load and work on pixels)
+  - ex02: Discover the exploitation of images (load and work on pixels in array)
   - ex03: Zoom and display image by using slicing method and pyplot module
+  - ex04: Rotate image by using transpose method by manipulate 2D array

 ***Module 02***: Load, manipulate and display datatable.
 ***Module 03***: Classes and the heritage in Python.